 Universal credit work-related requirements

-If you are responsible for a child under 16 who has been a victim of, or witness to, violence or abuse, or has been affected by the death of a family member in the last two years, and this has disrupted your normal childcare responsibilities, you can be allowed a month in which you do not have to look for work or be available for work.
+If you are responsible for a child under 16 who has been a victim of, or witness to, violence or abuse, or has been affected by the death of a family member in the last two years, and this has disrupted your normal childcare responsibilities, you can be allowed a month in which you don't have to look for work or be available for work.
 This can be allowed once in each six-month period in the two years following the event.
 However, if the incident is the same episode of domestic violence for which you have been allowed the period of 13 or 26 weeks described in the above paragraph, the month runs at the same time.

-For more detailed information on work-related requirements see Work-related requirements if you have recently experienced domestic abuse.
+Work-related requirements if you have recently experienced domestic abuse.

 Two-child limit

 A controlling or coercive relationship includes behaviour which caused you to fear, on at least two occasions, that violence would be used against you, or that caused you serious alarm or distress which had a substantial adverse effect on your day-to-day activities.
 You must provide evidence from an ‘approved person’ confirming that you had contact with them or another ‘approved person’ about the rape or coercive or controlling relationship.
-A list of who counts as an ‘approved person’ is set out in 'Approved third party professionals who can complete these forms' on gov. uk, and it includes healthcare professionals, social workers and support workers from other approved organisations.
-This third-party evidence is not needed if there has been a conviction for rape or coercive or controlling behaviour in the UK, or a similar offence abroad, or if you have been awarded criminal injuries compensation in respect of a sexual offence, physical abuse or mental injury, and it is likely that the offence or injury resulted in the conception.
+A list of who counts as an ‘approved person’ is set out in 'Approved third party professionals who can complete these forms' on gov. uk, and includes healthcare professionals, social workers and support workers from certain approved organisations.
+This third-party evidence isn't needed if there has been a conviction for the offence of rape or coercive or controlling behaviour in the UK, or a similar offence abroad, or if you have been awarded criminal injuries compensation in respect of a sexual offence, physical abuse or mental injury, and it is likely that the offence or injury resulted in the conception.

-For more detailed information on this exception to the two-child limit see Exceptions to the two-child limit.
+For more detailed information on this exception to the two-child limit see:

 If you are a private tenant, the amount of help you get with your rent is normally based on the ‘local housing allowance’ for a property with the number of bedrooms you are thought to need given the size of your family.
 This is often lower than the amount of your rent.
-If you are aged under 35, are single and do not have either any children for whom you are responsible or non-dependants living with you, the usual rule is that the amount of help you get with your rent is based on the local housing allowance for one-bedroomed shared accommodation.
-This is less than the local housing allowance for a one-bedroomed property.
+If you are aged under 35, are single and don't have either any children for whom you are responsible or non-dependants living with you, the usual rule is that the amount of help you get with your rent is based on the local housing allowance for one-bedroomed shared accommodation.
+This is usually less than the local housing allowance for a one-bedroomed property.
 However, there are exceptions to this rule.

 One exception applies to people who have experienced domestic abuse.
 The help you get with your rent is based on the local housing allowance for a one-bedroomed property rather than one-bedroomed shared accommodation if: